BibiSebi/a11y-meetup/pages/web/Vue-A11y.md

 <!--
 As a dev:
-- tools
+- WebAIM MILLION
+- accessibility is not necessarily framework dependent
 - improve code (semantic html)
 - check keyboard accessibility
 - use vue-axe-next